Sound of Music in Salzburg

 Lodge is a flourishing hotel.

-people, the lovely city of Salzburg provided an unforgettable backdrop and the really outstanding actors and actresses did the rest.
+The film tells a true story, a moving family story which appeals to many people, the lovely city of Salzburg provided an unforgettable backdrop and the really outstanding actors and actresses did the rest.

 Visitors from all over the world use the opportunity to see the locations in the city of Salzburg, where the film Sound of Music was shot: